-Table 3.
-Calibration and verification statistics for nested reconstruction models (these results can be used to assess the skill gained by the addition of each proxy predictor). r = correlation coefficient; $aR^2 =$ square of the multiple correlation coefficient following adjustment for loss of degrees of freedom; RE = Reduction of Error statistic; CE = Coefficient of Efficiency statistic; RE and CE values greater than zero indicate good model skill; there is no significance level per se [Cook and Kairiukstis, 1990].
-PM = Product means test [Fritts, 1991]; ST = Sign test [Fritts, 1976], showing ratio of agreement/disagreement; values are significant at the 95% confidence level except those that are highlighted by shading; DW = Durbin-Watson statistic for residual autocorrelation; Linear r = correlation of linear trend in residual series.
-The proxy variables included in each model nest are also listed.
+^aThese results can be used to assess the skill gained by the addition of each proxy predictor.
+Here r is correlation coefficient; aR^2 is square of the multiple correlation coefficient following adjustment for loss of degrees of freedom; RE is reduction of error statistic; CE is coefficient of efficiency statistic; RE and CE values greater than zero indicate good model skill; there is no significance level per se [Cook and Kairiukstis, 1990]; PM is product means test [Fritts, 1991]; ST is the sign test [Fritts, 1976], showing ratio of agreement/disagreement; values are significant at the 95% confidence level unless otherwise noted; DW is Durbin-Watson statistic for residual autocorrelation; linear r is correlation of linear trend in residual series.